 In the event that a student is not able to attend class for an extended period of time, he or she may apply for a LOA, which must be granted by the School Director prior to the start date of that absence.
 Please note that the School Director may approve or deny the student's LOA request at his or her discretion.
 The maximum LOA or absences may not exceed 60 days.
 LOA applications are available at the MUD Administrative Office.
+Possible acceptable reasons for an LOA include, but are not limited to: illness or injury, critical illness or death in the family, hardship, or other specific and unexpected reasons that can be resolved in a specific time-frame.

 Students must return to the school and resume their courses at or before the point where they left off on or before the LOA expiration date.
 Should a student fail to return to the school within the time allotted for the LOA, the leave shall expire and the student's incomplete grade will be converted to a failure.
+The student will be withdrawn at that time.